Louis the Blind: Conflict with Berengar

-In 900, Louis, as the grandson and heir of the Emperor Louis II, was invited into Italy by various lords, including Adalbert II, Margrave of Tuscany, who were suffering under the ravages of the Magyars and the incompetent rule of Berengar I. Louis thus marched his army across the Alps and defeated Berengar, chasing him from Pavia, the old Lombard capital, where, in the church of San Michele, he was crowned with the Iron Crown of Lombardy on 12 October, 900.
-He travelled onwards to Rome, where, in 901, he was crowned Emperor by Pope Benedict IV.
+In 900, Louis, as the grandson and heir of the Emperor Louis II, was invited into Italy by various lords, including Adalbert II, Margrave of Tuscany, who were suffering under the ravages of the Magyars and the incompetent rule of Berengar I. Louis thus marched his army across the Alps and defeated Berengar, chasing him from Pavia, the old Lombard capital, where, in the church of San Michele, he was crowned with the Iron Crown of Lombardy on 12 October 900.
+He travelled onwards to Rome, where, in 901, he was crowned emperor by Pope Benedict IV.
 However, his inability to stem the Magyar incursions and impose any meaningful control over northern Italy saw the Italian nobles quickly abandon his cause and once again align themselves with Berengar.
 In 902, Berengar defeated Louis's armies and forced him to flee to Provence and promise never to return.

 In 905, Louis, after again listening to the Italian nobles who were tired of Berengar's rule, this time led by Adalbert I of Ivrea, launched another attempt to invade Italy.
 Once again throwing Berengar out of Pavia, he marched and also succeeded in taking Verona with only a small following, after receiving the promise of support from the bishop, Adalard.
-Partisans of Berengar in the town soon got word to Berengar of Louis's exposed position at Verona, and his limited support.
+Partisans of Berengar in the town soon got word to Berengar of Louis's exposed position at Verona and his limited support.
 Berengar returned, accompanied by Bavarian troops, and entered Verona in the dead of night.
-Louis sought sanctuary at the church of St Peter, but he was captured, and on 21 July 905, he had his eyes put out (for breaking his oath) and was forced to relinquish his royal Italian and imperial crowns.
-Later, Berengar became Emperor.
-After this last attempt to restore Carolingian power over Italy, Louis continued to rule Provence for over twenty years, though his cousin Hugh, Count of Arles, was the dominant figure in the territory.
+Louis sought sanctuary at the church of St Peter, but he was captured.
+On 21 July 905, Louis had his eyes put out (for breaking his oath), and was forced to relinquish his royal Italian and imperial crowns.
+Later, Berengar became emperor.
+After this last attempt to restore his power over Italy, Louis continued to rule Provence for over twenty years, though his cousin Hugh, count of Arles, was the dominant figure in the territory.

 Louis returned to Vienne, his capital, and by 911, he had put most of the royal powers in the hands of Hugh.
 Hugh was made Margrave of Provence and Marquis of Vienne and moved the capital to Arles.
 As regent, Hugh married Louis's sister Willa.
-Louis lived out his days until his death in obscurity, and through his life he continued to style himself as Roman Emperor.
+Louis lived out his days until his death in obscurity, and through his life he continued to style himself as Roman emperor.
 He was succeeded by his brother-in-law in 928.